What is Gladiotron?

 Story wise, the Gladiotron videogame takes place at the beginning of the overall Gladiotron story arc and serves primarily as the origin story of the two heroes.
-The episodic animated show would cover the remainder of the overall narrative arc once they escape from the tenth tower.
+The episodic animated show will cover the remainder of the overall narrative arc once they escape from the tenth tower.

 Gladiotron also features an online comic which you can find on this site.
 The comic is currently in alpha, and we will continue to develop and refine it with your feedback.
-The comic is also serialized, so we will release new pages on a regular basis.
+The comic is updated with new content and pages regularly.
 Our update schedule is still being worked out, but for now, updates will happen every Thursday starting Thursday, August 22, 2019.
-Also, the comic is a little different in that it is a 3d interactive comic, so development has been a bit of a process.
-We think it's pretty cool though.
+Also, the comic is unique in that it is a 3d interactive comic, so since development has been a bit of a process, we are excited to share it with you!

 You can start reading here.

 Headphones are recommended.

 Gladiotron is inspired by the games I loved playing as a kid with a few additons.
-Having grown up a die hard Nintendo fan, the game has takes a lot influence from the best game I've ever played, Super Metroid and in some ways, I am devoping the project to explore the mythology in Metroid universe.
+Having grown up a die hard Nintendo fan, the game has takes a lot influence from the best game I've ever played, Super Metroid and in some ways, I am developing the project to explore the mythology in Metroid universe.
 Currently the game is in development using Unreal Engine 4.
 As of writing this, we have been focused primarily on the controls, cameras and overall feel.
 We're now starting to work out the details of the multiplayer system as well.